2012 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2012.
 It was an above average season in which 19 tropical cyclones formed.
 All nineteen depressions attained tropical storm status, and ten of these became hurricanes.
 However, only two hurricanes further intensified into major hurricanes.
 In fact, this was the first season since 2006 not to have a hurricane of at least Category 4 intensity.
 The season was above average most likely because of neutral conditions in the Pacific Ocean.
 Three hurricanes (Ernesto, Isaac, and Sandy) and three tropical storms (Beryl, Debby, and Helene) made landfall during the season and caused 354 deaths and around $71.6 billion in damages.
 Additionally, Hurricanes Leslie and Rafael also caused losses and fatalities, though neither struck land.
-The last storm of the season, dissipated on October 29, over a month before the official end of hurricane season on November 30.
+The last storm of the season, dissipated on October 29, over a month before the official end of the hurricane season on November 30.

 Tropical cyclogenesis began in the month of May, with Tropical Storms Alberto and Beryl.
 This was the first occurrence of two pre-season tropical storms in the Atlantic since 1951.
 Additionally, Beryl is regarded as the strongest pre-season tropical cyclone landfall in the United States on record.
 In June, there were also two systems, Hurricane Chris and Tropical Storm Debby.
 However, no tropical cyclones developed in the month of July, the first phenomenon since 2009.
 Activity resumed on August 1, with the development of Hurricane Ernesto.
 With a total of eight tropical storms in August, this ties the record set in 2004.

 There were only two tropical cyclones that formed in September, though three systems that existed in that month originated in August.
 Michael became the first major hurricane of the season on September 6, when it peaked as a Category 3 hurricane.
 Hurricane Nadine developed September 10 and became extratropical on September 21.
 However, Nadine re-developed on September 23 and subsequently lasted until October 3.
 With a total duration of 24 days, Nadine was the fourth-longest lasting Atlantic tropical cyclone on record, behind the 1899 San Ciriaco hurricane, Hurricane Ginger in 1971, and Hurricane Inga in 1969.
 In October, there were five tropical cyclones – Tropical Storms Oscar, Patty, and Tony – as well as Hurricanes Rafael and Sandy.
 This was well above average, yet not record, activity for the month of October.
 Hurricane Sandy outlived the final named storm, Tony, and became extratropical on October 29, ending cyclonic activity in the 2012 season.